Vyral/greg-harrelson-recruiting/_posts/2019-09-09-building-a-listing-based-business-part-2-mastering-the-scripts.md

 &nbsp;

 Welcome to the second installment of my four-part series explaining how to build a listing-based business.
-As you recall, <u><a target="_blank" href="https://agentgrowthstrategies.com/whats-your-path-to-building-a-real-estate-business.html">last time</a></u> we discussed who you call, when you call, and how many people you call.
+As you recall, <u><a target="_blank" href="https://agentgrowthstrategies.com/whats-your-path-to-building-a-real-estate-business.html">last time</a></u> we discussed who to call, when to call, and how many people to call.

 In today’s video, I’ll talk about the scripts you’ll use for these calls. **Everything we do in this business comes at the end of a conversation**, and scripts are key to mastering the conversation.
 Therefore, you must master the scripts.&nbsp;